manoragul014-png/er-patient-monitoring-pipeline/README.md

 - easier to use for dashboards
 - suitable for reporting and downstream analytics

 ## Orchestration Layer Using Prefect
 After building the ETL pipeline in AWS Glue, I created an orchestration layer using **Prefect** to automate and monitor the end-to-end workflow.

-The main purpose of this orchestrator is to control the pipeline execution step by step, starting from uploading the local source file to Amazon S3, triggering the AWS Glue ETL job, monitoring its execution, and finally running the AWS Glue Crawler to update the data catalog.
+The orchestrator controls the pipeline execution step by step, starting from uploading the local source file to Amazon S3, triggering the AWS Glue ETL job, monitoring its execution, and finally running the AWS Glue Crawler to update the Data Catalog.

 ### Purpose of the Orchestrator
 The orchestrator ensures that the pipeline runs in the correct sequence and that each step is validated before moving to the next one.
-This improves reliability, automation, and monitoring of the overall data pipeline.
+This improves the reliability, automation, and monitoring of the overall workflow.

 ### Workflow of the Orchestrator

 #### 1. Upload Local File to Amazon S3
-The first task uploads the local patient data file from the system into the required S3 input location.
+The first task uploads the local patient data file to the required S3 input location.

 This ensures that the latest source file is available in the raw data layer before the ETL job starts.